 “I’ll email you the contract as soon as we get off the phone” – everyone has heard this at least once.
 After all, email is still the most popular way to send information and files.
 But hardly anyone is aware that all of the information is sent in plain text.
 This is particularly risky in a business context, as emails and email attachments can be intercepted with relatively little effort.
+Especially since not only the EU-GDPR makes special demands on the transmission of data, but KRITIS companies must also fulfil special requirements.

 As a result, many companies are looking for a solution that allows them to send sensitive files via email securely and in compliance with the GDPR.
 The two most common forms of traditional email encryption are the asymmetric encryption methods S/MIME (Secure/Multipurpose Internet Mail Extensions) and PGP (Pretty Good Privacy).